- Contact information

 Overview

-Henslow's Sparrow (Ammodramus henslowii) a bird listed as Threatened in Wisconsin, prefers old fields, open grasslands, wet meadows, unmowed highway right-of-ways, undisturbed pastures, timothy hay fields, and fallow land grown up to tall weeds.
-The recommended avoidance period is from May 20 - August 15.
+Henslow's Sparrow (Centronyx henslowii), listed as Threatened in Wisconsin, prefers old fields, open grasslands, wet meadows, unmowed highway rights-of-way, undisturbed pastures, Timothy hay fields, and fallow land grown up to tall weeds.
+The required avoidance period is May 5 - August 10.

 Identification: This small, short-tailed bird is about 5" in length.
 The head is flat, olive-colored and striped, the wings are reddish, and the bill is large and pale.
 Best identified by its song, a short, quiet "se-lick" accented on the second syllable.